 For example, it is always a good idea to have two working printers in case one fails for any reason.
 If this is not possible, having use of a friends/colleagues printer or a printing service already in place that you know and trust can prove life savers!

-Also, remember to have all your images and related files backed up in at least two locations.
+Also, remember to have all your images and related files backed up in at least two locations as well as cloud storage.
 Ensure regular back up intervals are scheduled to ensure your latest work is never lost.

 Fine for small snaps and low-resolution documents, never rely on your WiFi printer connection to produce normal sized high quality photographic prints; connect via printer cable, and make sure that your printer driver is configured for printer cable – not wireless.

-Whenever possible, eliminate transferring images via WiFi; camera to computer, scanner to computer, smartphone to computer for full image fidelity and tone with consistent fast image transfer speeds.
+Whenever possible, eliminate transferring images via WiFi; camera to computer, scanner to computer, smartphone to computer for full image fidelity and tone with more reliable, consistent and fast image transfer speeds.

 Many customers have found that they have installed the printer driver using WiFi, which has resulted in a printer driver that has limited functionality and partially printed images.
 This does tend to be more of a Mac issue although we have seen many PCs affected.